spartarocks123/BRFSS_multimorbidity_project/README.md

 ***Current Steps:***
 - Adjust the covariates and other variables (strata, cluster, weighting) to reflect the original BRFSS dataset more accurately.
 - Chronic conditions are simulated independently; co-occurrence patterns may not reflect real multimorbidity correlations in BRFSS.
 See if that could be adjusted as well.
+Tetrachoric correlation may hold promise for this issue.
 - Review variable selection decisions
 - Evaluate model assumptions and robustness
 - Conduct sensitivity analyses if appropriate